-Let us now discuss the general implications of locality and unitarity structures of worldline amplitudes.
-Locality implies that the integrand in \Eq{eq:WQFTamp}, can be decomposed into a sum of diagrams corresponding to different space-time processes and the only allowed poles correspond to particles or fluctuations propagating acording to the edges of such graphs.
+Let us now discuss the general implications of locality and unitarity for the structure of worldline amplitudes.
+Locality implies that the integrand in \Eq{eq:WQFTamp}, can be decomposed into a sum of diagrams corresponding to different space-time processes and the only allowed poles correspond to particles or fluctuations propagating according to the edges of such graphs.
 Traditionally this is represented as a sum over Feynman-like diagrams

 where diagram $i$ has edges corresponding to the propagators $(D_i)_\alpha$ of the various modes, and $N_i$'s are polynomials in Lorentz products of momenta and polarization vectors.
 The propagator for graviton edges takes the form $D_k=k^2$ and that of worldline fluctuations is $D_\omega=m\omega^2$.